Kotlin/k2-performance-metrics/README.md

 * Set `scenario.abi.changes` to specify a single file path for incremental builds with ABI changes.
 * Set `scenario.task` to define the default build task; if not set, the `assemble` task will be used by default.

+Gradle profiler allows you to run scenarios with `cli` or `tooling-api`.
+Set `scenario.run.using` to specify a way to run scenarios or default `cli` option will be used.
 ### Create custom build scenarios

 You can define custom build scenarios for your project by specifying them in your [`build.gradle.kts`](build.gradle.kts) file.